sunmkim/podcast-transcript-rag/README.md

 **Goal**

+As an avid listener of The Daily podcast from the New York Times, I had an initial idea where I wanted to create some kind of a chatbot that could answer questions about the content of The Daily episode based on the podcast transcript.
+This naturally lends itself to a RAG project.

-To create 2 RAG proects based on the same knowledge base of data using ElasticSearch: one agentic RAG, and the other non-agentic RAG.
+I created 2 RAG projects based on the same knowledge base of data using ElasticSearch: one agentic RAG, and the other non-agentic RAG.

 ## How to run